 And while…

-This may seem incredibly unfair; it’s important to remember that a guaranteed issue life insurance policy isn’t going to require you to take a medical exam or answer any health-related questions.
+This may seem incredibly unfair; it’s important to remember that a guaranteed life insurance policy doesn’t require you to take a medical exam or answer any health-related questions.
 So, a graded death benefit is the only thing that allows an insurance company to offer one of these “types” of life insurance policies.

 The good news is…

-That while you may have to wait for 2 to 3 years for one a Guaranteed Issue Life Insurance policy to provide you true life insurance protection, these “types” of life insurance policies will provide immediate coverage for any “accidental causes” of death and may also provide some kind of “return of premium” to the beneficiaries insured applicants who do end up dying from natural causes before their Graded Death Benefit expiring.
-So, it’s sort of like buying a small Accidental Death Policy that will ultimately “turn into” a true-life insurance policy after a period of time.
+While you may have to wait 2 to 3 years for a guaranteed-issued life Insurance policy to provide you true life insurance protection, these “types” of life insurance policies will provide immediate coverage for any “accidental causes” of death.
+They may also offer some “return of premium” to the beneficiary’s insured applicants who do end up dying from natural causes before their Graded Death Benefit expires.
+So, it’s like buying a small Accidental Death Policy that will ultimately “turn into” a true-life insurance policy after a period of time.

 So, have we confused you yet?

-If so, don’t fret we the purpose of this article wasn’t to try to make you an insurance expert, it was just to give you an idea of what questions you’ll want to pursue prior to making any decisions.
-This brings us to the last topic that we wanted to discuss here in this article, which is…
+If so, don’t fret.
+The purpose of this article wasn’t to try to make you an insurance expert; it was to give you an idea of what questions you’ll want to pursue before making any decisions.
+This brings us to the last topic we wanted to discuss here in this article, which is…

-In our experience here at I&E, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.
+In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.
+Such an agent who can help guide you through the application process and help you be perfectly “frank” about what options may or may not be possible.

 From there…